sinshu/OpenBlasSharp/README.md

 ## Features

 * Thin wrapper using raw pointers.
-* Most functions and arguments are annotated with doc comments.
-This is very helpful when working with the BLAS and LAPACK functions, as they often require a large number of arguments.
+* Most functions and arguments are annotated with doc comments from the original FORTRAN code.
+This is very helpful when working with the BLAS and LAPACK functions, which often require a large number of arguments.

 ![An example screenshot shows the doc comment of a BLAS function.](screenshot.png)